 End-of-Service Gratuity

-• Gratuity entitlement: Employees are entitled to an end-of-service gratuity upon termination, calculated based on their length of service and final salary.
+- Gratuity entitlement: Workers are allowed to receive end-of-service gratuity which is determined by the period of their service and final salary.

-• Calculation: The gratuity is calculated as 21 days’ wages for each of the first five years of service and 30 days’ wages for each additional year.
+- Calculation: The amount of the gratuity is computed as 21 days of all the first five years of service and 30 days of all the other years of service.

 Other Changes

-In addition to core employment aspects, the new labour law also introduces provisions around flexible working, protection from harassment, and changes to termination rules.
+Besides the employment core issues, the new labour law also incorporates new practices such as flexible working, protection against harassment, and the termination regulations.

 Part-time and Flexible Work

-• New opportunities: This allows employees to have more control over their schedules and employers to adapt to modern work trends.
+- New opportunities: This benefits employees to enjoy greater control over their schedule and employers to adjust to new working trends.s.

 Harassment and Discrimination Protections

-• Zero tolerance policy: Employees are protected from harassment, bullying, and discrimination in the workplace.
+- Zero tolerance policy: The staff members are not exposed to harassment, bullying, or discrimination in the workplace.

 Termination of Employment